 How strenuous?
-A fair amount of walking is necessary to reach the venues, as well as use of the Métro and standing around in museums.
+A fair amount of walking is necessary to reach the venues, as well as standing around in museums.
 There are some late nights but starts are leisurely.
-You need to be able to lift your luggage on and off the train and wheel it within stations
+You need to be able to lift your luggage on and off the train and wheel it within stations.